mdonkers/slim-prototype/vagrant_files/readme.md

 6) Import the box so that Vagrant can find it and can create instances.
 $ vagrant box add 'debianbox' 'debianbox.box'

+7) The git submodules should be loaded in the project (from git repo root)
+$ git submodule update --init --recursive

 Now you're all set to go.
 Normally you would need to init the Vagrant box but this is done already.